 PHED 2010 First Aid & Safety 3 cr.

-Sem: F, S, M
+3 Lec. hrs./week

 Pre-Req: None

 Co-Req: None

+A course emphasizing the study, practice, a 11

 A course emphasizing the study, practice, and application of the standard and accepted principles of first aid and safety.
 Certification in Cardiopulmonary Resuscitation is awarded to those who qualify.